-Moving from GPEC to GEPP in 2022
+How can we move from GPEC to GEPP in 2022?

-How do you make the transition from GPEC to GEPP ?
+How do you make the transition from GPEC to GEPP?
 We take stock.

 gepp

-The limits of SWP
+The limits of GPEC

 Let's go back to 2005.
 In response to a context of social insecurity, the Borloo law made it compulsory for companies with over 300 employees to set up a GPEC plan.
 The French Ministry of Labor defines GPEC as follows: "The aim of GPEC is to enable organizations to strike a balance between skills, jobs and workforce, on the one hand, and strategic requirements linked to changes in the economic, technological, social and legal environment, on the other.